velikoss/dotenv-zig/README.md

 ## Usage

-0. with zon: zig fetch --save "thisrepo/hash" add in build.zig the name of the module is "dotenv"
+0. with zon: zig fetch --save "thisrepo/hash" in build.zig, add the module (the name of the module is "dotenv")

-1. Create a `.env` file in your project or executable directory:
+2. Create a `.env` file in your project or executable directory:

    ```sh
    # .env